litestar-org/litestar/docs/usage/logging.rst

 .. attention::

-    Litestar configures a non-blocking ``QueueListenerHandler`` which
+    Litestar configures a non-blocking :class:`~litestar.logging.standard.QueueListenerHandler` which
     is keyed as ``queue_listener`` in the logging configuration.
 The above example is using this handler, which is optimal for async applications.

     Make sure to use it in your own loggers as in the above example.

 Standard Library Logging (Manual Configuration)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`logging <https://docs.python.org/3/howto/logging.html>`_ is Python's builtin standard logging library and can be integrated with `LoggingConfig` as the `root` logging.
-By using `logging_config()()` you can build a `logger` to be used around your project.
+`logging <https://docs.python.org/3/howto/logging.html>`_ is Python's builtin standard logging library and can be integrated with :class:`~litestar.logging.config.LoggingConfig` as the ``root`` logging.
+By using ``logging_config()()`` you can build a ``logger`` to be used around your project.

 .. code-block:: python